 While the 2010 film is no slouch, it’s the 2008 Swedish adaptation that drew Peele’s praise.
 Based on John Ajvide Lindqvist’s novel, it’s a quiet vampire movie, lovely and dreadful.
 The film follows a lonely boy named Oskar, as he befriends Eli, a child who seems about his age.
 To say anything else, might ruin the magic of the film.
-And Let the Right One casts quite a spell.
+And Let Me In casts quite a spell.

-Nightmare on Elm Street – "It's iconic, it goes down with alien for me, as probably the best design of any horror movie, in history.”
+"It's iconic, it goes down with Alien for me, as probably the best design of any horror movie, in history.”

 Horror villains may have peaked with Freddy Kruger, according to Peele.
 Wes Craven’s iconic film opens with his stalking, menacing figure.
 A character wakes up and comforts herself with the knowledge that he’s just a dream.
 Then dead teens start piling up, and our protagonist, Nancy, is forced to confront an awful truth—she and her friends are being hunted by a man who can kill them in their dreams.
 They can’t sleep, not when they know Freddy might be waiting for them.
 And they aren't alone.
 Peele admits Nightmare on Elm Street kept him awake for 10 years of his life.

 “Jaws is debatably the greatest movie of any genre, of all time.”